-Every day when I return home from work I get out of the car and hear the same thing.
+Every day, when I return home from work, I get out of the car and hear the same thing.
 My kids excitedly shout, “Daddy’s home!”
-Then they come running to the front door jumping up and down.
-One day it occurred to me how much I take that moment for granted.
-There will soon come a day when that wonderful greeting will go away.
-Ever since then I have tried to soak up every excited greeting.
+Then they come running to the front door, jumping up and down.
+One day, it occurred to me how much I take that moment for granted.
+There soon will come a day when my kids won’t greet me in that wonderful way.
+Ever since I realized that, I have tried to soak up every excited greeting.

 One of your primary responsibilities is to provide for your family’s needs.
-Remind yourself throughout the work day that you’re doing this for the ones you love, and the transition back home won’t be quite so jarring.
+Remind yourself throughout the workday that you’re doing this for the ones you love and the transition when you return home won’t be quite so jarring.

-Second, try unwinding a little before you get home.
+2. Unwind a little before you return home.

-Take ten minutes in your workplace to unwind; maybe you could go for a short walk, listen to some music, or envision the best attitude to have when you walk through the door.
+Take 10 minutes at your workplace to unwind.
+Go for a short walk, listen to some music, or envision the best attitude to have when you walk through the front door.
 Do what it takes to be ready to jump in when you arrive at home.

-If you’re like me, you’d probably rather head straight for the couch.
-By spending a few minutes interacting and catching up with everyone first—including a hug for your wife—you’ll gain the freedom to relax.
-Greet them with excitement especially when you are tired.
-Get down on your kids level to give them hugs and kisses or lift them up.
-Find out about their day.
-Ask your kids the best and worst parts of it.
-Do what you can to communicate you have missed them while you were at work.
+If you’re like me, when you get home, you’d probably rather head straight for the couch.
+But by spending a few minutes interacting with everyone first—including a hug for your wife—you’ll gain the freedom to relax.
+Greet them with excitement, especially when you’re tired.
+Get down on your kids’ level to give them hugs and kisses or lift them up.
+Ask your kids to share the best and worst parts of their day.
+Do what you can to communicate that you missed them while you were at work.

-Maybe you do need a few minutes to unwind, and your wife can keep the kids occupied until you have the energy to give them your full attention.
-Or, maybe she’ll need you to take the kids until dinner is ready.
-Remember, in reality, you only have a couple of hours to spend with them before bed.
-Make the most of it.
+Maybe you do need a few minutes to unwind and your wife can keep the kids occupied until you have the energy to give them your full attention.
+Or maybe she’ll need you to take the kids until dinner is ready.
+In reality, you only have a couple of hours to spend with them before bed.
+Make the most of that time.

-It can be discouraging if – as you walk in – you’re bombarded with all the day’s problems.
-Then your first contact with your child involves punishment.
+It can be discouraging if just as you return home, you’re bombarded with all the day’s problems.
+Then your first contact with your child involves discipline.
 Get into a mindset of expecting it to happen.
 Be ready for your kids to misbehave and think through how you are going to respond before you get home from work.
-[Tweet This] Don’t dismiss the discipline problem, but work out a routine that works best for everyone involved.
+Don’t dismiss the problem, but work out a routine that works best for everyone involved.